chamikaKity/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Tidy Data
 ---------
 The tidydata.txt file contains data set with the average of each variable for each activity and each subject.
+(This file will be created when run_analysis.R file is executed.)